 Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash

-My brain is telling me it’s a new year, and I just spent an entire month subsisting on cookies and champagne.
-I should be eating light and healthy meals.
-My body is saying brrrrrr, it’s January.
-Comfort food and carbs please!
+My brain is telling me I should be eating light and healthy meals.
+My body is saying, comfort food and carbs please!
 This Skillet Lasagna with Basil, Italian Sausage, and Butternut Squash satisfies them both.
 A one-pan easy and healthy dinner recipe, it’s both what I feel like I “should” be eating and what I WANT to be eating.

 This recipe is sponsored by McCormick.

 I believe passionately that enjoying a healthy, balanced diet should never EVER leave you feeling deprived.
 What inspires my recipes here (and every recipe in my upcoming cookbook) is creating nutritious meals that taste so fabulous, you forget that what you are eating is “healthy.”